DOI10.47051/DLVU2368

 Figure 2: Distribution of Loxopholis parietalis in Ecuador.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The generic name Loxopholis, which comes from the Greek words loxos (meaning “slanting”) and pholis (meaning “scale”),20 probably refers to the obliquely arranged dorsal scales of L. rugiceps, the type species of the genus.21 The specific epithet parietalis probably refers the unusual shape and arrangement of the parietal scales in this species.22
+Etymology: The generic name Loxopholis, which comes from the Greek words loxos (=slanting) and pholis (=scale),20 probably refers to the obliquely arranged dorsal scales of L. rugiceps, the type species of the genus.21 The specific epithet parietalis probably refers to the unusual shape and arrangement of the parietal scales in this species.22

 Author: Amanda QuezadaaAffiliation: Tropical Herping (TH), Quito, Ecuador.,bAffiliation: Laboratorio de Herpetología, Universidad del Azuay, Cuenca, Ecuador.